 A transaction can contain transparent inputs, outputs, and scripts, which all work as in Bitcoin [Bitcoin-Protocol].
 It also can include JoinSplit descriptions, Spend descriptions, Output descriptions and Action descriptions.
 Together these describe shielded transfers which take in shielded input notes, and/or produce shielded output notes.
 (For Sprout, each JoinSplit description handles up to two shielded inputs and up to two shielded outputs.
 For Sapling, each shielded input or shielded output has its own description.
 For Orchard, each Action description handles up to one shielded output.)
-It is also possible for value to be transferred between the transparent and shielded domains.
+It is also possible for value to be transferred between chain value pools, either transparent or shielded; this always reveals the amount transferred.

-The nullifiers of the input notes are revealed (preventing them from being spent again) and the commitments of the output notes are revealed (allowing them to be spent in future).
+In each shielded transfer, the nullifiers of the input notes are revealed (preventing them from being spent again) and the commitments of the output notes are revealed (allowing them to be spent in future).
 A transaction also includes computationally sound zk-SNARK proofs and signatures, which prove that all of the following hold except with insignificant probability: